Legislation Status Report

 Requiring a certain condominium unit owner to obtain a condominium unit owner insurance policy or a substantially similar property insurance policy for the unit; requiring a certain insurance policy to include certain provisions; and authorizing a council of unit owners to acquire an insurance policy on behalf of a unit owner who does not maintain a certain required insurance policy and charge the insurance premium as an assessment to the unit owner.

-In the Senate - Hearing 3/05 at 1:00 p.m.
-(2/12)
+In the House - Hearing 4/02 at 1:00 p.m.
+(3/24)Economic Matters

 Thu 3/5 1:00 PM